[box]“Much Ado about Nothing,” By William Shakespeare, directed by John Bell, at The Playhouse until June 4.[/box]

 THERE’S no need to go rushing to the program notes to understand this show, it’s an evening of terrific acting and one of the most relaxing nights Bell has given us in a while.

 The play revolves around the witty battles of Beatrice and Benedick, a verbose couple obviously born for each other.
 Blazey Best is an acidic Beatrice, but one plainly besotted with Benedick from the outset.
+Toby Schmitz steals the audience’s hearts as Benedick with his mischievous asides and exhausts them with long speeches delivered on one breath.

 Then there’s the rest of the play: The love-match of Benedick’s mate Claudio and Beatrice’s cousin Hero is nearly undone by the motiveless machinations of Don John, the melancholic prototype of Shakespeare’s Iago, played with nasty insinuation by Sean O’Shea.